The Bouncer (video game): Synopsis

 Set in Edge, a modern-day metropolis run by the Mikado Group corporation led by Dauragon Mikado, the story opens at the Fate bar on Dog Street, where three bouncers are enjoying a quiet evening; the young boy Sion, the light-hearted Kou, and the intimidating but just Volt.
 Dominique, a new friend of Sion's, visits to gift Sion a new necklace from his favorite fashion line.
 Fate is then attacked by masked soldiers from Mikado who kidnap Dominique, and Sion pursues them with Kou and Volt in tow.
 They pursue signs of Dominique across Edge, splitting up in a few places and confronting agents of Mikado.
-These include Echidna, a supervisor who knows Volt; Kaldea, a former friend of Sion's turned through experimentation into a shapeshifting agent of Dauragon; and Mugetsu, a skilled soldier driven insane by enhancement experiments.
+These include Echidna, a supervisor who knows Volt; Kaldea, a former friend of Sion's turned through experimentation into a shapeshifter; and Mugetsu, a soldier driven insane by enhancement experiments.
 Each protagonist has their own routes which impact story sequences, and backstory elements during loading screens in their routes.